HathorNetwork/rfcs/projects/hathor-wallet-mobile/0002-nano-contract-integration.md

 This component displays a list of registered *Nano Contracts* on the *Main* screen, allowing users to select and interact with each contract.
 Each list item is designed to be actionable and includes two key pieces of information: the *Nano Contract ID* and the *Blueprint Name*.

-Tapping on a list item navigates the user to the **Nano Contract Transactions** screen.
+Tapping on a list item navigates a user to **Nano Contract Transactions** screen.

 ##### Design Bill
 - **Placement**:
 	- The *Nano Contract List* should be prominently displayed within the upper section of the *Main* screen for easy access.

 - **Functionality**:
-	- Implement an infinite scrolling view to display a potentially large number of nano contracts.
+	- Implement an infinite scrolling view to displaa potentially large number of nano contracts.
-	- Make each list item actionable, leading to the **Nano Contract Transactions** screen upon selection.
+	- Make each list item actionable, leading to the **[Nano Contract Transactions](#screen-nano-contract-transactions)** screen upon selection.
 	- Each list item must contain *Nano Contract ID* and *Blueprint Name* information.

 - **Visibility Conditions**:
-	- The list should only display *Nano Contracts* that the user has registered.
+	- The list should only display *Nano Contracts* registered.
 	- The *Nano Contract ID* can be shortened to fit in the screen

 >[!NOTE]